jsdotlua/jest-lua/docs/docs/Configuration.md

 `printer` is a function that serializes a value using existing plugins.

-Add `customSerializer` to your Jest Roblox configuration:
+Add `customSerializer` to your Jest Lua configuration:
 ```lua
 return {
 	snapshotSerializers = { Workspace.customSerializer }